 I cut your sword into pieces,

-Find your sword
+You will find your sword

-If you pass all the tasks.
+If you complete all the tasks.

 - Guys, can we help?